nychealth/coronavirus-data/latest/Readme.md

 Hospitalization counts reflect the total number of people with COVID-19 ever admitted to a hospital, not the number of people currently admitted.
 Death counts reflect total counts, and case counts reflect both confirmed and probable cases.

-Trend is based on the daily average of counts in the last 7 days compared with the daily average of counts in the past 28 days.

-### now-testing-by-age.csv

-This file contains the same data as testing-by-age.csv, but limited to the most recent 90 days.
-For details, please visit [Trends/Readme/testing-by-age.csv](https://github.com/nychealth/coronavirus-data/blob/master/trends/Readme.md#testing-by-agecsv)

-### now-tests.csv

-This file contains the same data as tests.csv, but limited to the most recent 90 days.
-For details, please visit [Trends/Readme/tests.csv](https://github.com/nychealth/coronavirus-data/blob/master/trends/Readme.md#testscsv)

 ### now-weekly-case-rate-age.csv, now-weekly-hosp-rate-age.csv, now-weekly-death-rate-age.csv
 These files contain weekly case, hospitalization, and death rates by age over the last 12 weeks.
 For details see [documentation at Trends](https://github.com/nychealth/coronavirus-data/blob/master/trends/Readme.md#weekly-case-rate-agecsv).

 ### now-weekly-case-rate-race.csv, now-weekly-hosp-rate-race.csv, now-weekly-death-rate-race.csv
 These files contain weekly case, hospitalization, and death rates by race/ethnicity over the last 12 weeks.
 For details see [documentation at Trends](https://github.com/nychealth/coronavirus-data/blob/master/trends/Readme.md#weekly-case-rate-racecsv).

-### pp-by-modzcta.csv

-This file contains person-level information on molecular testing: the percentage of people tested who tested positive in the 7 days preceding the indicated “end date,” stratified by day and by three different geographies: citywide, borough, MODZCTA.
-The level of geography is indicated in each column heading.

-Please see the technical notes for a [description of MODZCTA](https://github.com/nychealth/coronavirus-data#geography), the different [types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing), and details on the [calculation of percent positivity](https://github.com/nychealth/coronavirus-data#calculation-of-percent-positivity).
-The data shown in this table are displayed by the date of specimen collection (i.e., when someone went to a healthcare provider for a test) for a molecular test.

-Unlike other data in this repository, this file excludes patients in congregate facilities, and people who previously tested positive, to better track community transmission.

 ### 7day-transmission-rate.csv